 It is worth re-installing Local if things appear to get messed up or it appears to stop working after a period of not using Local.
 Several users have also experienced problems after Local has performed an update.

-To re-install we recommend following this article that explains how to fully un-install Local first (it covers Windows and Mac-OS and Linux).
+To re-install we recommend following this article that explains how to fully uninstall Local first (it covers Windows, Mac-OS and Linux).

 Windows

-In general, most problems seem to be down to anti-malware products on Windows installed in place of standard Windows Defender e.g. often pre-installed by the supplier of your computer.
+Most problems seem to be down to anti virus/malware products.
+On Windows standard Windows Defender works fine, but other products such as Norton, McAfee are often pre-installed by the supplier of your computer.
 They either block access to the webserver port on your computer (a bit like not having enough electrical sockets in your kitchen), or prevent the hosts file being updated (the hosts file enables your browser to find your Local site on your computer and not head off to the Internet).

 When you import a site Windows may alert you with ‘Do you want to allow this app to make changes to your device?’.
 Click Yes.
 Local is appending information to your ‘hosts’ file.
 We have had reports of updating the ‘hosts’ file fails because the file has been set to read-only by anti-virus software.
 The start of this article explains how to change the attribute to read-write and has notes and various anti-virus products.